Blue-winged pitta: Taxonomy

 The blue-winged pitta was described by the German naturalist Philipp Ludwig Statius Müller in 1776 and given the binomial name Turdus moluccensis.
 Statius Müller's description was based on a plate showing the "Merle des Moluques" published by Comte de Buffon in his Planches Enluminées D'Histoire Naturelle.
 The French name and the specific epithet moluccensis refer to the Moluccas (the Maluku Islands).
 This was an error as the range of the species does not extend as far east.
 The type locality was amended in 1963 to Malacca on the Malay Peninsula.
-The species is now placed in the genus Pitta that was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+The species is now placed in the genus Pitta that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
 The species is monotypic.

 The blue-winged pitta forms a superspecies with the Indian pitta (P. brachyura), fairy pitta (P. nympha) and mangrove pitta (P. megarhyncha).
 Alternate common names include: lesser blue-winged pitta, the little blue-winged pitta, the Moluccan pitta, the brève à ailes bleues (French), the Kleine Blauflügelpitta (German) and the pita aliazul (Spanish).